Category Archives: Blog

 Monitoring SCADA protocol traffic is essential for diagnosing field issues, validating protocol behavior, troubleshooting mapping or timing problems, and improving the reliability of industrial automation systems.
 Whether the system uses legacy serial-based protocols such as Modbus RTU, IEC 60870-5-101, or DNP3 Serial, or modern TCP/IP-based protocols such as Modbus TCP, IEC 60870-5-104, DNP3 TCP, or IEC 61850, having… Read More »

-The IEC 60870-5-104 protocol remains one of the most widely implemented telecontrol standards in SCADA systems for electric power transmission and distribution.
-It extends IEC 60870-5-101 for operation over TCP/IP, enabling real-time data exchange between control centers and remote terminal units (RTUs).
-As of November 2025, the IEC 104 base standard itself has not changed, but significant progress… Read More »
+IEC 60870-5-104, commonly called IEC 104, remains one of the most widely deployed telecontrol protocols in power system SCADA networks worldwide.
+It extends IEC 60870-5-101 for operation over TCP/IP, enabling real-time data exchange between control centers and remote terminal units (RTUs) in electrical engineering and power system automation applications.
+As of early 2026, the IEC 104 base protocol… Read More »